 • As a school we work closely with any external agencies based in Local Authorities that we feel are relevant to supporting individual students’ needs within our school including: Primary Behaviour Service, Health services including: GPs, school nurse, CAMHS (Child and Adolescent Mental Health Service), clinical psychologist, pediatricians, speech and language therapists, occupational and physiotherapists; Students’ Services including: Early Help locality teams, social workers; educational psychologists and specialist advisory teachers.

 12. WHAT TRAINING HAVE THE STAFF SUPPORTING STUDENTS WITH SEND HAD OR ARE CURRENTLY HAVING?

 • As part of their three week induction program, all staff working with our pupils receive training in: TCI, first aid, safeguarding and the Hesley Enhancing Lives program.
 Further CPD is available regarding teaching methods, communication and behaviour support as required.
-All teachers of SEND pupils have either a PGCE, Bed or QTLS qualification and the Head of School holds NPQH.
+All teachers of SEND pupils have either a PGCE, Bed or QTLS qualification and the Head Teacher holds NPQH.
 A full list of staff qualifications is available from the school if required.

 • We look to ensure that we have a variety of skills among our staff body, in order to enable us to support students in the best possible way